 “That was the case with Rivaldo who, for me, was the best player in the World Cup.
 Tactically as well as in his shots, he was very strong. and I’m not mentioning his new frame of mind.”

 When he performed at club level, he was under-appreciated at home, and when he succeeded on the biggest international stage of all, he became a pariah for his club.
 With Louis van Gaal returning to Barcelona, Rivaldo’s contract was mutually terminated and with it went Rivaldo’s impact on Europe’s biggest stages.
-He would win the Champions League with AC Milan in the following season, but he did not feature in the final, and played just ten minutes over the two semi-final legs.
-For Rivaldo, whatever way he turned, his worldview was reinforced: from the favelas to the summit of world football, an aggrieved sense of rejection and exclusion never abandoned him, placing him at odds with nearly every manager, Brazilian pundit and journalist he encountered.
+He would win the Champions League with AC Milan in the following season, but he did not feature in the final and played just ten minutes over the two semi-final legs.
+For Rivaldo, whichever way he turned, his worldview was reinforced: from the favelas to the summit of world football, an aggrieved sense of rejection and exclusion never abandoned him, placing him at odds with nearly every manager, Brazilian pundit and journalist he encountered.

 The criticisms he received were rarely, if ever, well-meaning, and this made Rivaldo double down and pull up the drawbridge as an act of self-preservation.
 Parreira didn’t like him because he was everything the 1994 World Cup manager’s team wasn’t – creative, full of flair, and bohemian in the will to attack and attack.
 It is for similar reasons that, despite huge successes at Barcelona in his six years there, his relationships were often strained there too.

 As Simon Kuper wrote for the Financial Times during van Gaal’s first stint at Barca, “van Gaal has treated Barcelona’s [non-Dutch] players as if they were Dutchmen.
 He is like the expatriate business executive who cannot understand the local way of doing things.
 The man whose favourite word is ‘collectief’ succeeded at Ajax thanks to a rigid tactical system in which each player carried out his task.
-To him that is the only way.”
+To him, that is the only way.”
 It was at loggerheads with the enigmatic air and spontaneity with which Rivaldo, and Barcelona’s other creative forces, played with.

-The built-in response was ready, and had been honed 20 years ago, back in Recife.
+The built-in response was ready and had been honed 20 years ago, back in Recife.
 Gentrification has been much discussed, derided or lauded, depending on your footing on the class ladder, for the past decade or so in the U.K. It isn’t a new concept though and has existed for years as what it is – regeneration.
 But when it is at the expense of an insular society, insular only because it has been marginalised from the outside, it breeds resentment in a rapid and entrenched way.

 In favelas like the one Rivaldo grew up in, involvement from the government is very rarely for the good of the local inhabitants, and a telltale sign is how consultation takes place.
 Any criticism and feedback suggested from its people is sanitised and the whole process stage-managed.
 It is fed into unwieldy bureaucratic mechanisms, made to leave the residents only involved in a tokenistic regard, left at the door of serious discussion.

 When the community realises that this is what is occurring, they step up their criticisms and they louden their voices.
-In return they are told to be more ‘constructive’, and that message normally comes with the tact of a drone missile – as misguided as it is well-meant.
+In return, they are told to be more ‘constructive’, and that message normally comes with the tact of a drone missile – as misguided as it is well-meant.
 Imagine if an outsider rocked up to your neighbourhood – Rivaldo’s favela or football club – with money and authority, and then subjected you to vilification for your customs and for daring to involve yourself in the betterment of your fellow residents.
 You would feel hurt.

 In 2013, during the run-up to the World Cup 2014, hosted by Brazil – and with Rio hosting the Olympics two years later – suddenly the government wanted to help these favelas.